Skip to main content Skip to main navigation

 I look forward to seeing the impact roll on.

 Rachael joined Westpac Group in 2009 after a long career in financial markets in both Sydney and London.
 From 2010-2016 Rachael was National Manger, Women’s Markets, with responsibility for driving growth of the segment and execution of the Women’s Markets program to position Westpac as Bank of Choice for Women.
-She currently works in the SME business coordinating all projects that impact bankers and customers, and continues to drive the Women’s Markets agenda across Business Banking.
-She is also Deputy Chair of Women of Westpac Employee Action Group.
+Rachael is on the Executive Committee of Women of Westpac Employee Action Group and is also a member of the divisional DEI Council.

 Browse topics